Skip to main content

 How to take metronidazole

-• Take the tablets or liquid medicine exactly as your doctor or dentist tells you to.
-The dose you are given will depend upon what type of infection you have, and how severe the infection is.
+• Take the tablets or liquid exactly as your doctor or dentist tells you.
+Your dose depends on the type and severity of your infection.

-• Most courses of metronidazole last for around seven days, but some may be as short as three days and some as long as 14 days.
-For certain infections you may be given a single, larger dose of metronidazole, usually five 400 mg tablets (2 g) to take at once.
+• Most courses of metronidazole last about seven days, but some can last anywhere from 3-14 days.
+For certain infections, you may be given one large dose, usually five 400 mg tablets (2 g),to take at once.

 • Take each of your doses with a snack or just after eating a meal.
 Swallow the tablets whole (that is, without chewing or crushing them) with a full glass of water.